 Indexing and Slicing Arrays

-This is done with indexing and slicing.
+This process is called indexing and slicing.

 Indexing